Tom Davis, M.D.

-Katrine Bosley has served as a member of our board of directors since March 2013 and as our chairperson since August 2013.
+Katrine Bosley has served as a member of our board of directors since March 2013 and, until December 2018, served as our chairperson.
 Ms. Bosley is the Chief Executive Officer of Editas Medicine, a position to which she was appointed in June 2014.
 Prior to Editas, Ms. Bosley was the Entrepreneur-in-Residence at The Broad Institute from September 2013 to May 2014.

 She served as Chief Executive Officer of Avila Therapeutics from May 2009 to March 2012, when Avila was acquired by Celgene Corporation.
 Before Avila, she was Vice President, Strategic Operations at Adnexus Therapeutics, a Bristol-Myers Squibb Company, and was Vice President, Business Development at Adnexus prior to that.
 She joined Adnexus from Biogen Idec where she held roles in business development, commercial operations, and portfolio strategy in the United States and Europe and led the in-licensing of Tysabri (natalizumab) among a number of other transactions.